Cattle smuggling to Bangladesh completely halted from south Bengal front: BSF report | Law-Order

 There have been zero cattle smuggling incidents to Bangladesh this year from one of the country's most notorious fronts in West Bengal, a first since the Modi government declared in 2014 that the crime has to stop at any cost.

-The Kolkata-based south Bengal frontier of the Border Security Force (BSF) is tasked to guard 913.32 kms of the India-Bangladesh international border (IB) out of the total 4,096 kms, running across five states and it has recorded official figures to claim that no cattle was smuggled from its side till May, 2021.
+The Kolkata-based south Bengal frontier of the Border Security Force (BSF) is tasked to guard 913.32 km of the India-Bangladesh international border (IB) out of the total 4,096 km, running across five states and it has recorded official figures to claim that no cattle was smuggled from its side till May 2021.

-This frontier has jurisdiction over five border districts of West Bengal: North 24 Parganas, South 24 Parganas, Nadia, Murshidabad and Malda, and only 405 kms or 44.34 per cent of the boundary is fenced as a large part is riverine, has charlands and at certain places villages are right on the IB.
+This frontier has jurisdiction over five border districts of West Bengal: North 24 Parganas, South 24 Parganas, Nadia, Murshidabad, and Malda, and only 405 km or 44.34 percent of the boundary is fenced as a large part is riverine, has char lands and at certain places villages are right on the IB.

 Frontier chief Inspector General (IG) Ashwini Kumar Singh said the figures are believable when asked about the authenticity of the data.

-he data added that due to declining cattle smuggling, leather, beef and porcelain items making industry in Bangladesh has suffered ''a lot of loss'' and the government there has promoted local animal husbandry in order to make farmers and other cattle rearers self-reliant.
+The data added that due to declining cattle smuggling, the leather, beef, and porcelain items-making industry in Bangladesh has suffered ''a lot of loss'' and the government there has promoted local animal husbandry to make farmers and other cattle rearers self-reliant.

-G Singh said the ''achievement'' has been the effort of a three-pronged strategy adopted by the force that included motivating field personnel, checking their connivance with smugglers and drawing new operational strategies. told my men that we are here to stop this crime and we need to stop it totally.
+IG Singh said the ''achievement'' has been the effort of a three-pronged strategy adopted by the force that included motivating field personnel, checking their connivance with smugglers, and drawing new operational strategies. ''I told my men that we are here to stop this crime and we need to stop it totally.
 They worked hard,'' he said.

-hile the IG refused to say as to how many BSF personnel were caught and punished for being hand-in-glove with the smugglers, official sources said the numbers were ''substantial.''
-SF Additional Director General (east) Pankaj Kumar Singh had told reporters at Kolkata in January that three force personnel were suspended and six transferred for their alleged involvement in cattle smuggling.
+While the IG refused to say as to how many BSF personnel were caught and punished for being hand-in-glove with the smugglers, official sources said the numbers were ''substantial.''
+BSF Additional Director General (east) Pankaj Kumar Singh had told reporters at Kolkata in January that three force personnel were suspended and six transferred for their alleged involvement in cattle smuggling.

-''We are utilising the gains achieved in cattle smuggling to check other trans-border crimes like human and narcotics trafficking,'' Guleria, a gallantry medal winner, said.
+''We are utilizing the gains achieved in cattle smuggling to check other trans-border crimes like human and narcotics trafficking,'' Guleria, a gallantry medal winner, said.

 As per official data, the south Bengal frontier registered about 400 police FIRs against cattle smugglers or smuggling instances and conducted about 30 joint operations with other law enforcement agencies between 2018-20.

-A senior home ministry officer, however, said while cattle smuggling figures all along the India-Bangladesh border have drastically gone down beginning 2019, it was ''a work in progress'' to ensure that numbers are brought down to a zero in other areas like the rest of Bengal, Assam, Meghalaya and Tripura.
+A senior home ministry official, however, said while cattle smuggling figures all along the India-Bangladesh border have drastically gone down beginning 2019, it was ''a work in progress'' to ensure that numbers are brought down to a zero in other areas like the rest of Bengal, Assam, Meghalaya, and Tripura.

 Official records show that a total of 46,809 cattle were seized all along the Bangladesh border in 2020 while the numbers updated till May this year stand at 9,434.